myl989/tscb/README.md

 List of commands in *`Tscb`*:
 **`init [file_name].wav`**
 Initialises the audio by splitting it into 1-minute-sized chunks.
+This is to comply with the Google API's regulations.

 **`transcribe`**
 Transcribes to text using Google Transcribe API.